What Is a Washington Quitclaim Deed?

-Sometimes people in Washington will use the wrong term to refer to a quitclaim deed, for example, “quit claims deed,” “quick claim deed,” and “quit claim deed.”
+Sometimes people will use the wrong term to refer to a quitclaim deed, for example, “quit claims deed,” “quick claim deed,” and “quit claim deed.”
 If a deed requires a warranty on ownership or title, the warranty deed is the appropriate document.

 Important Laws & Requirements

 Signing: § 64.04.020 requires that all quitclaim deeds in Washington are notarized by a notary public.

 Recording: In Washington, quitclaim deeds must be filed with the County Recorder’s Office in the county where the property named in the deed resides.
 The Recorder’s Office may charge a fee for filing this document.
 Check this list of Washington counties to see the Recorder’s Office in the appropriate county.

 Attachments: The Washington quitclaim deed form requires a cover sheet.

 Margins: The first page of the document requires a three-inch top margin.